Mr. Driller G: Development and release

 Mr. Driller G was designed by Project Driller, the nickname given to Namco's Creative Department #2.
 Production was led by series producer Hideo Yoshizawa and R4: Ridge Racer Type 4 director Yasuhito Nagaoka.
 Yoshizawa intended G to be the final entry in the series; as such, it was designed to expand on the Mr. Driller universe with an extensive cast of characters and to bridge the connection between Mr. Driller and its predecessor series Dig Dug.
 The soundtrack was composed by Go Shiina, who is known for his work on franchises such as Tales and God Eater.
 Where as the first two Mr. Driller games' music were known for its acid house inspiration, the one in G adds new types of music such as jazzy J-Pop.
 Minoru Sashida, the head graphic designer for Ace Combat 3: Electrosphere, was responsible for the game's bright, visually-distinctive menu interface and graphics.
 The designs for the new characters were provided by Kaori Shinozaki, as she had done for the first Mr. Driller.

 Namco demonstrated Mr. Driller G at the 2001 Amusement Operators Union (AOU) tradeshow in February, presented alongside the lightgun shooter Vampire Night.
 According to Edge magazine, it attracted considerable attention from attendees.
 The game was released in Japan in March, running on the company's PlayStation-based System 10 arcade system board.
 A home release for the PlayStation was released in Japan on November 22, which added new modes and gameplay features.
 Computer and Video Games reported that Namco was looking to find a publisher for the game in Europe, but G ultimately remained Japan-exclusive.
-Mr. Driller G was digitally re-released for the PlayStation Network in Japan under the Game Archives series in June 26, 2013.
+Mr. Driller G was digitally re-released for the PlayStation Network in Japan under the Game Archives series on June 26, 2013.

 Reception

 According to Game Machine, a Japanese arcade trade publication, Mr. Driller G performed well in arcades; its April 15, 2001 issue reported that it was the second best-selling arcade game in Japan, behind Capcom's Street Fighter Zero 3 Upper.
 The PlayStation version sold 10,938 copies during its first week on the market, and was awarded the Silver Hall of Fame award by Famitsu.

 Both at release and retrospectively, Mr. Driller G was well received.
 Greg, a writer for the French magazine Joypad, believed it was the best Mr. Driller game up to that point.
 Critics were pleased with the game's amount of content and additions to the gameplay of the series.
 Masumi Kawamoto of Game Watch called it "the culmination of the series", recommending it to those who haven't played the original or Mr. Driller 2 yet.
 Medium's Kat Koller agreed, applauding its wide array of playmodes and inventive gameplay mechanics.
-In a preview, Computer & Video Games writer Paul praised the addition of multiplayer and power-ups, features that were previously absent from its predecessors.
+In a preview, Computer and Video Games writer Paul praised the addition of multiplayer and power-ups, features that were previously absent from its predecessors.